A Borel-Weil Theorem for the Quantum Grassmannians: Introduction

 \section{Introduction}

 The Borel--Weil theorem \cite{serre} is an elegant geometric procedure for constructing all unitary irreducible representations of a compact Lie group.
 The construction realises each representation as the space of holomorphic sections of a line bundle over a flag manifold.
-It is a highly influential result in the representation theory of Lie groups and since the discovery of quantum groups has inspired a number of \nc generalisations.
-Important examples include the homological algebra approaches of Polo, Andersen, and Wen \cite{APW}, and of Parshall and Wang \cite{PW}, the representation theoretic approach of Mimachi, Noumi, and Yamada \cite{noumi, noumi0}, the coherent state approach of Biedenharn and Lohe \cite{BL}, and the equivariant vector bundle approach of Gover and Zhang \cite{GZ}.
-Moreover, the question of whether these examples can be understood in terms of a general Borel--Weil theorem for compact quantum groups is an important open problem \cite[Problem 1.5]{SW}.
+It is a highly influential result in the representation theory of Lie groups and since the discovery of quantum groups has inspired a number of noncommutative generalisations.
+Important examples include the derived functor approach of Andersen, Polo, Wen \cite{APW}, the quantum coordinate algebra approaches of Parshall, Wang \cite{PW}, and Mimachi, Noumi, Yamada \cite{ noumi0,NoumiUn}, the approach of Biedenharn, Lohe \cite{BL} based on q-bosons, the coherent state approach of Jur\v{c}o, \v{S}{\v{t}}ov\'i\v{c}ek, \cite{JuSt}, and the compact quantum group approach of Gover, Zhang \cite{GZ}.
+Moreover, in \cite{KremnitzerBack,KremnitzerBakROU} Kremnitzer and Backelin generalised Beilinson--Bernstein localisation (itself a far-reaching generalisation of the Borel--Weil theorem) to the setting of quantum flag manifolds.

-In the classical setting the holomorphic sections of a line bundle over a flag manifold are the same as its parabolic invariant sections.
-In the above examples the parabolic invariant description is generalised without introducing any \nc notion of holomorphicity.
-In recent years, however, the study of differential calculi over the quantum flag manifolds $\bC_q[G_0/L_0]$ has yielded a much better understanding of their \nc complex geometry.
+In the classical setting the holomorphic sections of a line bundle over a flag manifold are the same as its Borel invariant sections.
+Very roughly speaking, the above works generalise the Borel invariant description without introducing any formal noncommutative notion of holomorphicity.
+In recent years, however, the study of differential graded algebras over the quantum flag manifolds $\OO_q(G/L_S)$ has yielded a much better understanding of their noncommutative complex geometry.
 Subsequent work on the Borel--Weil theorem for quantum groups has used the notion of a complex structure on a differential $*$-calculus to generalise the Koszul--Malgrange presentation of holomorphic vector bundles \cite{KM}.
 This direction of research was initiated by Majid in his influential paper on the Podle\'s sphere \cite{Maj}.
-It was continued by Khalkhali, Landi, van Suijlekom, and Moatadelro in \cite{KLVSCP1,KKCP2, KKCPN} where the definitions of complex structure and noncommutative holomorphic vector bundle were introduced and the family of examples extended to include quantum projective space $\cpn$.
+It was continued by Khalkhali, Landi, van Suijlekom, and Moatadelro in \cite{KLVSCP1,KKCP2, KKCPN} where the definitions of complex structure and noncommutative holomorphic vector bundle were introduced and the family of examples extended to include quantum projective space $\OO_q(\mathbb{CP}^{n})$.
+The same notion of holomorphic structure would later appear independently in the work of Beggs and Smith on noncommutative coherent sheaves \cite{BS}.